What is Evening Primrose Oil?

 Minimizes Breast Pain

 A 2010 research study conducted concluded that evening primrose oil may help alleviate menstrual pain, including breast pain.
 The study stated the gamma-linolenic acid (GLA) could reduce inflammation and aid in inhibiting prostaglandins, which is responsible for cyclical breast pain.
-The study also found that daily Vitamin E and evening primrose oil intake for six months may reduce the severity of cyclical breast pain (x, x, x).
+The study also found that daily Vitamin E and oil intake for six months may reduce the severity of cyclical breast pain (x, x, x).

 Improves Heart Health